21 Useful Basic Indonesian Phrases For Travel

 In my opinion, one of the most useful Indonesian phrases to know, especially when you’re still starting to learn Indonesian is “I don’t understand.”
 You can follow this up by asking, “can you speak English?”
 If the person you’re talking to doesn’t know how to speak English, they will most likely try to find someone who does.

-Making a commitment to learn Indonesian
+Making a commitment to learn some basic Indonesian phrases

 As a traveler, it’s important to be respectful of the culture that you’re visiting.
 And one way to show respect is to learn a few phrases in the language of that country.
 Even if you’re just beginning to learn Indonesian, knowing one or two phrases can help you navigate through many situations while traveling in Indonesian.